tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 ## 20.8 DNA Fingerprinting Technology

 The human genome has 3 billion base pairs.
 The DNA pattern of two individuals cannot be same except for identical twins.
 Each person's DNA sequence is unique due to the small difference in the base pairs.
 Therefore, if we want to compare the genetic difference among the two individuals, **DNA fingerprinting** is the easier and quicker method.
-This technique was developed by **Alec Jeffreys** in 1985.
+This technique was developed by **Alec Jeffreys**.

 The technique analyses each individual's unique DNA sequences and provides distinctive characteristics of individual which helps in identification. **Variable number of tandem repeat sequences (VNTRs)** serve as molecular markers for identification.

 In human beings, 99% of the DNA base sequences are the same and this is called as **bulk genomic DNA**.
 The remaining 1% DNA sequence differs from one individual to another.
 This 1% DNA sequence is present as small stretch of repeated sequences which is known as **satellite DNA**.
-The number of copies of the repeat sequence also called as VNTRs differs from one individual to another, and results in variation in the size of the DNA fragment.
+The number of copies of the repeat sequence also called as VNTRs differs from one individual to another, and results in variation in the size of the DNA segment.

 ![](img10.png)

+As shown in the illustration, the sequence AGCT is repeated six times in first person, five times in second person and seven times in third person.
+Because of this, DNA segment of third person will be larger in size followed by DNA segment of first person and then the second person.
+Thus, it is clear that satellite DNA bring about variation within the population.
+Variation in DNA banding pattern reveals differences among the individuals.

 ### Applications of DNA Fingerprinting
 1. DNA fingerprinting technique is widely used in forensic applications like crime investigation such as identifying the culprit.
 It is also used for paternity testing in case of disputes.